This FAQ covers many of the more common questions asked by prospective and existing ThreatExchange Members.

 The app is owned by anyone with an administrative role for the application.
 We recommend adding multiple administrators to your app and including their removal as part of your team's exit process if they leave the company.

 Privacy groups have convenient options to cover a wide variety of use cases.
 When creating a group, you have control over whether other members can see who’s in the group.
-You can also decide if other members can use your groups to share their own information — ideal when you need control over what data is shared within the group.
+You can also decide if other members can use your groups to share their own information; this is ideal when you need control over what data is shared within the group.

 The ThreatExchange terms prohibit the sharing of Sensitive Personal Information, as defined in the terms.
 Outside of these terms, we encourage members to share information that is necessary to achieve their security goals while also setting the appropriate share level and privacy controls inline with the severity of the threat and the intended audience.

-When submitting Threat Data to ThreatExchange, be sure to review and confirm that you are using the correct share level, as outlined in the US-CERT's Traffic Light Protocol.
+When submitting Threat Data to ThreatExchange, we recommend that you review and confirm that you're using the correct share level, as outlined in the US-CERT's Traffic Light Protocol.
 Select a share level that reflects your desired audience, taking particular care when the Threat Data contains personal data, as defined under EU law.

 ThreatExchange is based on the Facebook Graph API and provides easy interaction via RESTful API in JSON format.
 To speed up your integration process, you can find more tools including Pytx and bulk download scripts, in the ThreatExchange GitHub Repository.
 Additionally,a ThreatExchange service developed and managed by the CRITS community is available here.